 You can also reduce the amount of rice if desired to make it lower-carb.
 If so, you will need to reduce the amount of liquid (broth).

 This turkey taco skillet is a great meal prep option!
 The leftovers make the perfect easy lunch for the next few days.
 It saves great, reheats well, and the flavors get even better the longer it sits.

 Here are a few ways to prep it:

 - partial prep – make the turkey and veggie mixture (stop at where you would add the rice) ahead of time and store it in the refrigerator in an airtight container.
 When you are ready to eat, simply put everything into your cast iron and simmer until the rice is cooked.

 - full prep – make it according to the instructions.
-Let cool and either store in a large resealable dish or divide it up and put in meal prep containers.
+Let cool and either store in a large resealable dish or divide it up and put it in meal prep containers.
 Reheat it in the oven or microwave depending on your setting.

-- fridge – keep it in a tightly sealed glass container (we love these meal prep containers for easy use) and reheat in the microwave when you are ready to eat.
+- fridge – keep it in a tightly sealed glass container (we love these meal prep containers for easy use) and reheat it in the microwave when you are ready to eat.
 You can also heat it up in a skillet as well.

 - freeze – I haven’t tried freezing this recipe, but it would work.
 You can either freeze the whole recipe in a large container or in individual servings.
 It should last up to 3 months in the freezer.